 Research and Context : Women’s Safety and Invisible Labour

 My research begins with a personal observation, as I have grown in age and experience, I have not grown in confidence when it comes to feeling safe in public spaces alone as a woman.
 Instead, over time this awareness has developed into increased fear, anxiety, and an understanding of the need for constant vigilance.
 While this is rooted in personal experience, it also reflects a much wider reality.
 Research by UN Women UK found that ‘97% of women aged 18–24 have experienced sexual harassment‘ (Choudhury,22) highlighting how common these feelings of unease are.
-Through converstion women share advice on how to avoid danger, while also feeling a sense of exhaustion and disappointment when yet another incident occurs despite taking all the “precautions” recommended to us.
+Through conversation women share advice on how to avoid danger, while also feeling a sense of exhaustion and disappointment when yet another incident occurs despite taking all the “precautions” recommended to us.
 These repeated experiences contribute to a wider emotional and mental burden, where safety is something that must be continuously managed rather than assumed.

 It is also important for me to acknowledge, that I am speaking from a place of privilege as an able bodied white woman living in the UK, who doesn’t know complexities of safety for women of minorities or living in other areas of the world.